tapis-project/documentation/source/technical/systems.rst

 | updated             | Timestamp      | 2020-07-04T23:21:22Z | - When the system was last updated.
 Maintained by service.                           |
 +---------------------+----------------+----------------------+--------------------------------------------------------------------------------------+

-During the creation of a child system, the only fields any of these fields may be specified except for created, updated, and deleted.
+During the creation of a child system, any of these fields may be specified except for created, updated and deleted.
 All other fields are taken from the parent system.

 Updating a Child System
 ^^^^^^^^^^^^^^^^^^^^^^^

-Updates are done just like any other system, however only the following fields may be updated for a child system.
+Updates are done just like any other system, however, only the following fields may be updated for a child system.

 +---------------------+----------------+----------------------+--------------------------------------------------------------------------------------+
 | Attribute           | Type           | Example              | Notes                                                                                |